shoaibkhan17/JumpIN/readme.txt

 - PieceType Class:

 -----------PieceType is used to declare an enum with all valid piece types such as RABBIT, FOX, HOLE, etc.
+The reasoning for using the PieceType class was so that we would decouple the logic in Piece from PieceType, and if we want to change the acceptable types in the game, we have them organized in a neat fashion.

 - Rabbit Class: